 Study programme - MSc Aquaculture and Marine Resource Management

-The MSc Aquaculture and Marine Resource Management (MAM) is a two year programme, which comprises of 120 credits (ECTS).
+The MSc Aquaculture and Marine Resource Management (MAM) is a two year programme (120 ECTS).
 The programme consists of various courses, an internship and a research thesis which are carried out within one of the three specialisations.
 The courses are provided by chair groups in specific areas of marine ecosystems studies, e.g. shellfish farming, sustainable fisheries management, marine ecology or marine policy.

 You start the MAM programme by taking courses that will give you a common basis on aquaculture and marine resources management.
-Then you chose one of three specialisations in which you will take deepening courses that will prepare you for your thesis.
+Then you choose a specialisation in which you will take advanced courses that will prepare you for your thesis.
 In the Academic Master Cluster you will share and integrate your knowledge with other students in multidisciplinary teams.

 Year 1